marioalbertocer/kazlab_MARC_various/README.md

 	* Output:
 		* 'yes' or 'no' if each tree meet criterion1 and criterion2
 		* counts of minor clades
-* seqs2removeAD.rb: :removes sequences from local databases.
+* seqs2removeAD.rb: removes sequences from local databases.
 We use it for removing sequences of contamination from ready to go folder.
 	* Input:
   		* list of sequences to remove
     	* folder of ncbiFiles
 	* Output:
 		* new ncbiFiles with sequences already removed
+* bacteriaFTPrefseqDownload.pl: Get data from NCBI FTP site.
+I wrote this script for working with bacteria.
+It should work with some other databases but it might require some extra changes.
+	* Run:
+		* Download the script and place it in a folder.
+In this folder is where sequences will be downloaded.
+		* perl bacteriaFTPrefseqDownload.pl